webman168/PowerFox-Evolved/README.md

 Download the latest release from the [Releases](https://github.com/Jazzzny/powerfox-browser/releases) section on GitHub.

 ## Building
+Requirements: MacPorts running on Mac OS X 10.5 or higher.

+Installed through macports: make and yasm

 To build PowerFox, first download the Git repo using:

 ```git clone --recursive https://github.com/webman168/PowerFox-Evolved```